 1. Curiosity.
 Get a few coffee table photographic books at the library.
 Keep them on a table or in a basket where the kids can explore them.
 Check out Curriculum of Curiosity from Camp Creek Blog.
 Proceed if the kids are engaged and interested.

 2. Teach the basics.
 Not f-stops and composition but how to turn the camera on/off, how to focus, how to look at their photos on the camera screen, how to use the auto setting, how to hold the camera.
 The bare minimum just to get rolling.
-FYI, we keep the little strap around their wrist to reduce chance of the camera hitting the concrete.
+As they explore, they might ask how to do different things.
+We ask the kids to keep the little strap around their wrist to reduce chance of the camera hitting the concrete.
 Show them the lens and explain that it is delicate and should not be touched.

-3. Have a cameral trial.
+3. Have a camera trial.
 Let your child take photographs with a small digital camera for a few hours around the house & garden with you nearby and watching... and learning...

 4. Watch.
 Do they handle the camera carefully or carelessly?
 Do they have the dexterity to hold the camera somewhat steady and push the button at the same time?
 Do they focus on something or just click and run?
 Can they look through the viewfinder, focusing with one eye?

 5. Process not product.
-Think about when your child first started to paint or draw... a bunch of kooky lines and blobs.
+Think about when your child first started to paint or draw... a bunch of fuzzy lines and blobs.
 It's doing stuff that matters, not the outcome.
 A child's readiness is determined by respect for the camera and physical ability to take a photo.
 The quality of the photo is irrelevant.
 Repeat after me.
 Not relevant.
+Now repeat again.

 My older daughter is only now taking clear photos at age 9; my younger daughter has taken clear photos since she first used a camera at 6 1/2.
 The truth is that they love their photos, no matter how blurry, because the photographs help them remember something that interested them.

 7. Camera features.
-I really like kids to learn to shoot using a viewfinder rather than the big screen.
+I wanted my kids to learn to shoot using a viewfinder rather than the bigger LCD screen.
 More point-and-shoots are skipping the viewfinder to save space, which is frustrating.
 The viewfinder is the tiny window you look through with one eye to compose the photo.
-You'll want auto features, easy controls (buttons or spin dials rather than menu screens for basic stuff like flash on/off, macro), small enough for a jacket pocket, upload to computer via usb, decent sized memory card available (you have to buy these separately), and quality photographic capability.
-The point: if the kid holds the camera steady in decent light, composes decently, focuses, etc, the shot will theoretically not suck.
+You'll want auto features, easy controls (buttons or spin dials rather than menu screens for basic stuff like flash on/off, macro), small enough for a jacket pocket, ability to upload to computer via usb, decent sized memory card (buy separately), and quality photographic capability.
+The point: if the kid holds the camera steady in decent light, composes decently and focuses, the shot will be decent.

 9. Enjoy.
-Upload their photos to your computer and let them page through them full screen.
-This is not the time to critique.
+Upload your kids' photos to your computer in a timely manner so that they can SEE what they've accomplished with the camera.
+Let them page through them full screen.
+This is not the time to critique or delete.
 You will likely know the subject of each photo, so your comments can be relevant.
 Treat their photography as lovingly as you treat their artwork.
 Check out Eroding Kids' Creativity.

 10. Print.
-Be sure to print a selection of their photos.
-They will likely take a lot, so you could suggest they pick 10-20 to print and treasure, make collages, build a scrapbook, hang in their room, send to grandparents...
+Get a selection of their photos printed.
+They will likely take a lot, so you could suggest they pick a limited number to print and treasure, make collages, build a scrapbook, hang in their room, send to grandparents.
+That's when they can curate their own collection.

 11. Do creative photography projects.